7 Bathroom Storage Solutions for Your Custom HomeFebruary 26, 2019

 Toilets don’t usually come to mind when you think about bathroom storage, which is a missed opportunity.
 There usually isn’t much above a toilet aside from empty wall space.
 You could put a picture there or you could install floating shelves or put an elegant storage system above the toilet.
 Not only does this add more storage space to your bathroom, but it also can become a complementary accent or a bold statement piece of your bathroom design.

+Ignoring storage or not including enough is one of the common bathroom design mistakes to avoid.
 Planning ahead is your best weapon in the battle for enough storage.
 By thinking about your current and future storage, you can make sure you include plenty of bathroom storage solutions in the design to accommodate them.

 If your current home is feeling a bit too cramped and just doesn’t feel like home sweet home anymore, it may be time to consider a custom home to get the home you’ve always dreamed of.
 If you’re ready to make your dream home a reality, contact Custom Home Group at 717-284-4090!